 It uses plant-based products that can be farmed; but this does not necessarily equate to biomass being a clean source of energy.

 “Biomass is renewable, but whether it can be counted as clean is situationally dependent,” she said, adding that its use has raised questions as it posed risks similar to that of fossil fuels amongst other concerns.

 “Whilst the environmental impacts depend on the fuel source and the type of technologies used to process biomass, the potentially substantial environmental impacts mean it’s difficult to broadly classify biomass as sustainable,” she said.

 Biomass energy produces air pollution and emissions as by-products just as other fossil fuels do.
-Weatherby noted that the key difference between biomass against fossil fuels is its efficiency and availability.
+Weatherby noted that the key difference of biomass against fossil fuels is its efficiency and availability.

 “The key policy-relevant differences between the two lies in efficiency—biomass is generally less efficient than fossil fuels per unit of electricity—and availability—biomass is renewable, whereas fossil fuels are not,” she said.

 On top of this, cost is another factor in considering biomass as an additional energy source.
 Biomass cost varies by fuel type and based on the local market conditions, such as the availability of low-cost feedstocks.